3296Spring2020/parallel-matrix-02-noshin-tilley-taraska/README.md

 and I did the vectorized SIMD matrix multiplication.
 I also helped with bugs and trouble shooting problems in C.

 ## Sarah Noshin
+I worked on answering the research question and the matrix multiplication on Wolfgand cluster with OMP and made a graph which showed that OMP is faster than matrix multiplication w/o parallelization and matrix multiplication w/ SIMD.

 ## Dominic Taraska